telerik/xaml-docs/controls/raddataservicedatasource/faq/difference-between-odata-and-wcfdataservices.md

 position: 0
 ---

-# What is the difference between OData and WCF Data Services ?
+# {{ site.framework_name }} RadDataServiceDataSource What is the difference between OData and WCF Data Services ?